1Mill/notes/conferences/software-crafters-unconference-2022.md

     * Continous retros
       * Do retros very frequently and regularly
       * Some people do multiple retros a day (works best when mobbing)
-      * The most important thing is being addressing what is not working and amplifying what is working
+      * The most important thing is addressing (1) what is not working and (2) amplifying what is working
-      * Add ideas to retro board async as ideas are generated rather than trying to remember them all on the day of
+      * Add ideas to retro board async as ideas are generated rather than trying to remember them all in the moment
       * Give feedback at the right time - training a pet requires instant feedback to relate action to consequence.
       * "I have this feeling about this ..."
     * Having difficult conversations
       * Use a friend (somebody with psychological saftey, trust) to moderate
       * Use Situation Behavior Impact (SBI) to help frame the conversations to make it more productive
-    * Thin slicing
+    * Thin slicing feateures
     * Giving better feedback
-    * Fearlessly examining our ways of working to find improvements
+    * Fearlessly examining our ways of working to find improvements - fearless experimentaion
     * Learn as a team
     * Batching questions for team lead / product owner